majestic moutnains banner

 What is Entomology?

-Entomology is now a well-established degree and with the scope of the environmental sciences continuing to expand, the evidence that we can acquire from it is expected to continue to have the broadest possible appeal.
-Though classed as a subsection of zoology, it is a deep enough subject to require specific undergraduate and postgraduate qualifications.
+Entomology is now a well-established discipline, and with the scope of the environmental sciences continuing to expand, the evidence and insights it provides have appeal across an impressive range of fields.
+Though it's classed as a subsection of zoology - the study of animals - it's a deep enough subject to require its own specialized undergraduate and postgraduate qualifications.

-Entomology usually comes under the control of biology or agriculture departments, and most universities in the world offer courses in entomology.
-At least one college in each US state offers it as an undergraduate program.
-Students wishing to take advanced degrees and PhD programmes have a lot of choice; most research roles will require at least a Master's level degree - if not a Doctorate.
-Most entomologists go on to work in agriculture and conservation, in ecology and land management (national parks for example).
+Most universities offer entomology courses under biology or agriculture departments, and at least one college in each US state offers it as an undergraduate program.
+Students pursuing advanced degrees and PhD programs have a wide range of options.
+Most research roles require at least a Master's level degree, and many entomologists go on to work in agriculture and conservation, ecology, and land management - including national parks and wildlife agencies.

-Put simply, entomology is a branch of zoology (the study of animals) that studies insects and how they interact with their environment, other species and humans (1).
-The word originates - as most scientific classifications do - with a Greek word: entom, meaning “notched”.
-An animal is an insect when it has segmented body parts.
-Insects are quite remarkable creatures and we have identified in the region of 1 million species with estimates of the number of unidentified species ranging from 5 million to 8 million (2).
-Insects exist all over the world and survive in some of the harshest environments on earth; it is believed that they - in terms of numbers - outnumber all other animal species combined (3).
+Put simply, entomology is the branch of zoology that studies insects and how they interact with their environment, other species, and humans.
+The word comes from the Greek entom, meaning "notched" - a reference to the segmented body structure that defines insects.
+We've identified roughly 1 million insect species so far, with estimates of unidentified species ranging from 5 million to 8 million.
+Insects exist on every continent and survive in some of the harshest environments on earth, and in terms of sheer numbers, they're thought to outnumber all other animal species combined.

 Learn more about zoologist careers, parasitologist careers, and parasitology.